EQAR/deqar-docs/docs/data_submission.md

 * If the report covers a provider with a legal seat in or a programme delivered in a country in which the agency has not previously been active, this **country is added to the agency's profile**.
 * The **programme qualification level** is added to a higher education institution's qualification levels if the report is "part of the obligatory EQA system".
-* The programme qualification level is always added to an alternative provider's qualification levels.
+* The programme qualification level is always added to an other provider's qualification levels.

 ## Webform